 If you need to roast more coffee beans than this you are unfortunately out of luck in this price range.
 One pound is the largest that home coffee roasters go, and commercial coffee roasters will set you back several thousand dollars.

-You want an automated experience
+You want a fully automated coffee roasting experience

 Much like a manual espresso machine, roasting coffee beans yourself gives you the most control possible over your brew.
 However, this control is a time-consuming labor of love.
 Coffee roasting is science, but it is also art.

 Each and every time you roast a batch of beans you’ll need to pay attention to the beans.
 Missing the sound of first crack could spell disaster for your roast (4).

 There aren’t currently any automated home coffee roasters on the market.
 The Nesco CR1010 was the closest option available, but has been discontinued (possibly due to its tendency for key components to melt).

 If you are committed to the work and don’t mind a medium or light roast then the Behmor 1600 Plus is a great option.
 It allows a great degree of customization and is easy to clean, albeit at the cost of considerable complexity.
 And if you happen to have zero to minimal experience in roasting beans, read our tips on roasting at home.

 However, if you think this isn’t the right roaster for you, see our reviews of other home coffee roasters here.

 The Behmor 1600 Plus is a good value compared to competing drum roasters.
 Be sure to look at Behmor’s websites for authorized retailers.
 Currently, Amazon (not an authorized retailer) is selling the Behmor 1600 Plus for more than double what it costs from authorized retailers.

 The Behmor 1600 Plus is safe to use as long as you monitor the roasting process.
 Just as with other hot kitchen appliances, a degree of awareness is required to roast coffee beans safely.